-What is a consolidated interim storage facility?
+What is a consolidated interim storage facility for used nuclear fuel?

 How is this project different from the one in New Mexico?

 The Interim Storage Partners’ WCS CISF is not the same project as the one proposed in New Mexico.
 The ISP license application reflects different ownership and management as well as the receipt of fuel from different reactor sites than what would be received at the New Mexico site.
 This project also uses different dry storage systems than the one proposed in New Mexico.

 How are the people of Texas assured of the viability of ISP to manage and decommission the interim storage site?

 The Nuclear Regulatory Commission requires any entity seeking a license to satisfy a rigorous set of assurances regarding safety, the environment as well as financial well-being, prior to being granted a license.
 Further, these assurances remain in effect throughout the license and are backed up by the NRC’s inspection and enforcement process.
 Since the ISP license application is for ‘interim’ storage, there is also a financial guarantee requirement to cover decommissioning costs once the fuel is moved to a final repository.
 The financial guarantee for decommissioning must be in effect on day one of operations.

 What is used (spent) nuclear fuel?